natesasapan/SpotifyMultitool/README.md

   3. Install the required dependencies using pip install -r requirements.txt
   4. Set up your Spotify API credentials and redirect URI in a .env file
   5. Run the script and explore the functionalities

+** This tool is still in development.
+It is expected to be finished by 3/1/2024.